ics-software-engineering/meteor-example-form-react-semantic-ui/README.md

 * Create enrollment collection, it has email and enrollment date as fields.
 * Have form combine data from both collections, and show how to update both.
 That motivates separate form schema.
 * add email field as slug

+* Need to use consistent case for all file names.
+Here and in meteor-application-template-react.